 The precision-milled teeth of these blades offer the capability of performing aggressive cutting.

 Quality is a priority during the manufacturing of these blades.
-In fact, they are made out of high carbon steel, thus ensuring long-lasting performance.
+They are made out of high-carbon steel, thus ensuring long-lasting performance.

 Pros